 You write your answer in an email following the instructions on the Inventory Card and hit Send.
 You get a reply immediately that lets you know whether you’re right or wrong.
 You can always submit another answer if you get it wrong.

-Each episode comes with a collectable enamel pin.
+Each episode comes with a collectible enamel pin.

 One small, but mighty thing in each episode is the Inventory Card.